-Sweet and sour cauliflower on a bed of rice is what a perfect dinner sound to me.
+Vegan Sweet and sour cauliflower on a bed of rice are what a perfect dinner sounds to me.
 A simple vegan and gluten-free recipe with amazingly delicious Asian flavors.

 I love to cook for my family at home, but whenever we plan to dine out, usually I prefer Asian food.
 This is because cooking Asian food at home is sometimes overwhelming and it’s a bit tricky to get the same flavors.
 But this recipe is different as it involves minimum steps.
 In the end, you get an amazingly delicious cauliflower dish with scrumptious Asian flavors.
 If you are in search of Asian flavor vegan recipes you might also like my BROCCOLI WITH GARLIC SAUCE recipe.

 Cauliflower is a great meat alternative, especially when you’re trying to recreate meat-based dishes because if you cook it properly, it absorbs all flavors very well and has a crunchy texture.
 The best part of this recipe is that there is no breading or frying involved, so it's not only vegan but also a healthy version of Asian deliciousness.
 Instead of being deep-fried, the cauliflower florets are cooked with less oil and later dunk in Incredibly delicious juicy sweet and sour sauce.

 Sweet and Sour Cauliflower Sauce Ingredients: